Casum sentit dominus: Criticism

 Andreas Wacke has, however, defended the principle and reasoned that while it and other legal brocards do "not state any rule of immediate practicability", they "inspire legal teaching" and "force commentators of codes to define the extent of application of such principles".
 Following Henri Roland and Laurent Boyer, he considers these brocards to be "guardians of eternity [...] more lasting than codifications".

 History

 The principle casum sentit dominus can be traced back to the Roman jurist Ulpian.
 In the Digests usually D. 50,17,23 (Animalium vero casus mortesque, quae sine culpa accidunt, fugae servorum qui custodiri non solent, rapinae, tumultus, incendia, aquarum magnitudines, impetus praedonum a nullo praestantur.) is cited as the source for the principle.
 In the Codex Justinianus, C. 4,24,9 is commonly quoted.

-The principle was known to Immanuel Kant, who discussed it in his 1784 Vorlesung über Naturrecht Feyerabend.
+Immanuel Kant discussed the principle in his 1784 Vorlesung über Naturrecht Feyerabend.

 Codifications and common law

 Civil law

 The principle of casum sentit dominus is codified in Section 1311 Sentence 1 of the Austrian Allgemeines bürgerliches Gesetzbuch:

 The Austrian Oberster Gerichtshof last used the phrase casum sentit dominus in a judgement in 2010.
 A variation of it is also found in Article 1105 of the Spanish Código Civil: